farwaali08/surfs_up/README.md

 This analysis aims to assess and identify temperature trends in Oahu, Hawaii, for the months of June and December, over a seven-year period.
 It was prepared in order to evaluate the sustainability of a year-round surf and ice cream shop business.

-The weather data provided was stored in a SQLite database, and so SQLalchemy was used to facilitate communication between Python and the database.
-The stastistical analysis was completed using Pandas.
+The analysis was conducted with Python, however, as the weather data provided was stored in a SQLite database, SQLalchemy was required to facilitate communication between Python and the database.
+The stastistical component was completed using Pandas.

 ## TOOLS & QUICK LINKS